 The Roost Lounge | Cathedral City

-The Roost Lounge is opening in fall 2017 and will feature live music, a patio and DJs on weekends for dancing.
-The lounge will have an outdoor patio area and there are many nearby restaurants.
+The Roost Lounge features live music, a patio and DJs on weekends for dancing.
+The lounge has an outdoor patio area as well as many nearby restaurants.

 Studio One 11 | Cathedral City

 A mostly local hangout is Studio One 11.
 While catering to an older crowd, the bar is known for cabaret-style entertainment and karaoke.

 Toucan’s Tiki Lounge | Palm Springs

 In north Palm Springs, Toucan’s Tiki Lounge remains a top gathering spot.
 It has a drag show like none other with two Sunday evening performances.
 Toucan’s dance floor is intimate and the bar recently underwent a renovation by local designer Christopher Kennedy.